fredgibbs/fredgibbs.github.io/courses/idea-of-nature/2022/schedule.md

 - Discussion of Romanic Nature from last week's readings.
 - Arthur Ekirch, Jr., _Man and Nature in America_ [Chs.
 5 and 6: Emerson and Thoreau] (1973), 47--69.
 - Roderick Frazier Nash, _Wilderness and the American Mind_ [9: The Wilderness Cult], 141--160.
 - Ralph Waldo Emerson, "Nature" (1836), 7--24 (SKIM through p.
 53).
 These are really small pages, so it's not as much reading as it seems.
-Skim details to get a sense of how Emerson thinks about nature.
+The idea is to get a sense of how Emerson thinks about nature, not read in great detail.
 - Henry David Thoreau, "Walking" (1851), 59--92.